danesinoo/some-little-programms/go_appunti/README.md

 // if type_i == type_j for all j in [1, i]
 // even this works:
 // func function_name(variable_name_1, ..., variable_name_i type)
+// you can group up (factorize) the variable type